30 Different Types of Drills & Their Uses

 2. Breast Drills

 These tools work quite similarly to eggbeater hand drills, with the only difference being that they come with a plate attached to their back.
 This plate allows you to apply more drilling pressure by pressing against the drill using your chest during operation.
-This makes breast drills more powerful than eggbeater hand drills.
+This makes this type of drill more powerful than eggbeater hand drills.

 3. Brace Drill